MM520J/reactcircleci/projects/project2b/README.md

 You must come up with your own implementation for the data type for the database `db`.
 As provided above, `person` includes `name`, `age`, and `hobbies`, which is the data we would like to add to our database.

-Given a piece of data like
+Given a piece of data like `person`, you will implement the following operatio